 Nathan (Nate) A. Huff is a former federal prosecutor with nearly 20 years of litigation experience.
 His practice is focused on health care and commercial litigation and white collar defense.
-He represents hospitals, hospital systems, and academic medical centers in complex litigation and in responding to civil and criminal government investigations.
-He routinely appears in state and federal courts at both the trial and appellate levels, and he's first-chaired multiple jury trials to verdict.
+He represents financial entities, hospitals, hospital systems, and academic medical centers across the country in complex litigation and in responding to civil and criminal government investigations.
+He routinely appears in state and federal courts at both the trial and appellate levels, including the North Carolina Business Court.
+He's first-chaired multiple jury trials to verdict.

 Before entering private practice, Nate was a federal prosecutor in the United States Attorney's Office for the Eastern District of North Carolina.
 He began his legal career on active duty in the United States Army Judge Advocate General's (JAG) Corps.
 He continues to serve as a Lieutenant Colonel in the Army Reserve.